DEBOJIT4594/M1_ProjectGoal_UTILITY/1_Requirements/README.md

 **HOW**

 - I am doing this project using C language.
-I am using switch break statement to select an operation to be perform as desired by the user.
+I am using do while loop and switch break statement to select an operation to be perform as desired by the user.